 Machine Learning (ML)

-ML Applications in Wireless Communication Networks
+BS: ML Applications in Wireless Communication Networks

 *The results of the tests were published at an international conference.
 The statistical method was adopted by a local startup company (GOHM) for vehicle localization and data.